From OW! to WOW! Demystifying Painful Intercourse

 Are you (or is your partner) experiencing vaginal pain during sex?
 Then read on while we look at the most common culprits and talk about how to identify, address, process and be rid of them, and help make vaginal stimulus more likely to be a "Wow," not an "Ow."

-1. Are those annual sexual health exams up-to-date?
-Both pap smears and bimanual exams are recommended to be started at age 21, BUT if there's pain involved that's the very first place to start.
+Are you current with your sexual healthcare?
+Both pap smears and bimanual exams are generally recommended to get started with once someone is 21 years old, BUT if there's pain involved that's the very first place to start, regardless of your age.
 And let's not leave out the importance of a full STI screening.

 Sometimes pain with intercourse or other kinds of sex is due to an infection or other medical issues, and will need diagnosis by a doctor -- and it may take more than one: misdiagnosis of vaginal or vulval pain is unfortunately common -- followed by medical treatment.
 Even if you're doing everything else we'll address in this piece, you may still have pain or discomfort if a medical, rather than behavioral, issue is what is causing your pain.

 Painful vaginal entry or intercourse can be due to certain genital infections, as well as because of reproductive health conditions like vaginismus, vulvar vestibulitis, lichen sclerosus, endometriosis, pelvic inflammatory disease (which usually arises from unidentified and/or untreated STIs) or an imperforate or particularly inflexible corona (hymen).
-So, before you look for any other culprits, start in the office of your healthcare pro who is well-educated about pain conditions: that's important to find out if the problem is physical, and if so to get treatment AND to safeguard your sexual and general health.
+So, before you look for any other culprits, start in the office of a healthcare professional who's well-educated about vulvovaginal pain conditions: it's important to find out if the problem is physical, and if so to get treatment AND to safeguard your sexual and general health.

 For real?
 (And did you really go tend to that exam first?
-Seriously, start with that.)
+Seriously, start with that if you didn't.)

 What sorts of things might inhibit (keep you from) full arousal?